 Emergency Assistance to Non-Public Schools (EANS) Program

-DC’s $5,312,618 EANS award will provide support and assistance to eligible non-public schools to safely reopen schools, measure and effectively address learning loss, and take other actions to mitigate the impact of COVID-19 on the students and families who depend on our K-12 schools.
+EANS provides support and assistance to eligible non-public schools to safely reopen schools, measure and effectively address learning loss, and take other actions to mitigate the impact of COVID-19 on the students and families who attend non-public schools.
 More information is available on OSSE’s EANs webpage and on the US Department of Education’s EANS webpage.
-DC expects to receive a second ARP EANs award.

 Questions?
 For more information or questions, please contact [email protected].